 Early Life and Education:

-Born in Würzburg, Germany in 1901, Werner Heisenberg’s father was a prominent secondary school teacher.
+Born in Würzburg, Germany on 5 December in 1901, Werner Heisenberg’s father was a prominent secondary school teacher.
 Heisenberg went to the Ludwig-Maximilians-Universität München and the Georg-August-Universität Göttingen, where he studied physics and mathematics from 1920 to 1923.
 He earned his doctorate in 1923.

 Contributions and Achievements: